by Timothy Marriott

 Below him he hears the bustle on the car deck as impatient passengers start their engines and petrol fumes fill the air.
 There is a small pickup loaded with vegetables, a few travellers queuing to exit carrying bags and rucksacks and behind them a few national service soldiers returning on leave.

 The men in their camouflage and khaki, tired from their journey, are surly and resentful of the foreigner in his tattered jeans wearing an expensive watch.
-He can sense their unease, feel their resentment – who does he think he is, late season tourist, slumming it with the locals?
+He can sense their unease, feel their resentment – who does he think he is, a late season tourist, slumming it with the locals?
 Perhaps he think’s he’s cool, revisiting his backpacking youth?
 What a wanker.

 Jon drops his head to avoid eye contact, a strand of his tangled mop of hair drawing a think veil across his face.

 The shouts from the crewmen are drowned out by the rattling starter motor of the pickup as its driver fires up the ancient engine, clouding the enclosed car deck in black diesel smoke.
 The young soldiers look on in disdain, dispersing, waving away the offensive fumes with grubby hands emerging from the rolled up sleeves of their uniforms, absurdly over sized on their barely adult physiques.

 On the dockside, Jon can see some locals waiting to welcome relatives, or perhaps to offer rooms, studios and apartments, or just simply to observe the main event of the day.
 This is the final stop on the ferry’s route up through the Dodecanese islands before it turns and heads back towards Rhodes, so everyone is disembarking.

 Still on the top deck Jon stands in the shadows by the gangway, a dark, brooding, solitary figure.
 A group of children run excitedly towards the ramp, brushing past him as they go, eager to get onto dry land and into the arms of their grandparents waiting on the dockside.
 Jostled by their youthful energy, he steps aside…